helenwhatsup/Leetcode/Graph/DetectCycle.md

            private boolean isCyclicUtil(int i, boolean[] visited,  boolean[] recStack)  {

-                // Mark the current node as visited and part of recursion stack if (recStack[i])  return true;
+                // Mark the current node as visited and part of recursion stack.
+If a vertex is reached that is already in the recursion stack, then there is a cycle in the tree

+                if (recStack[i])  return true;
                 if not visited[i]:
                   visited[i] = true;